AmeeteSh-A/Veilar/README.md

 └─ settings.gradle and other packages
 ```

--Include the module in `settings.gradle`:
+- Include the module in `settings.gradle`:

     include ':veilar'

--Add Dependency in `app/build.gradle`:
+- Add Dependency in `app/build.gradle`:

     dependencies {
     implementation project(':veilar')
     }

--Activate Compiler in `app/build.gradle` (Top or Bottom):
+- Activate Compiler in `app/build.gradle` (Top or Bottom):

     apply from: '../veilar/veilar.gradle'